-1. Looked after and previously looked after boys.
+1. Looked after and previously looked after boys.2

-&lt;sup>2 A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of the local authority, or
+2 A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of

-- 2. Boys living in the catchment area of the school who qualify for Free School Meals.
-Boys must be in receipt of FSM at the time of the application deadline (31 October).
-Evidence will be required. - 3.
-Brothers of boys who are on the roll of the school at the time an application is made, and who are expected to be on the roll of the school at the time of the proposed admission. - 4.
-Boys living in the catchment area of the school. - 5.
+- 2. Boys living in the catchment area3 of the school who qualify for Free School Meals.
+Boys must be in receipt of FSM at the time of the application deadline (31 October). - 3.
+Brothers of boys who are on the roll of the school at the time an application is made, and who are expected to be on the roll of the school at the time of the proposed admission.4 - 4.
+Boys living in the catchment area of the school.3 - 5.
 Sons of a member of staff where a) the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 6.
-Once the rules have been applied, any further places will be offered in distance order using straight line distance between the family's normal home address and the nearest pupil entrance to the school offering the closest first (adopted County Scheme).
+Once the rules have been applied, any further places will be offered in distance order using straight line distance between the family's normal home address and the nearest pupil entrance to the school offering the closest first Random Allocation Procedure | Buckinghamshire Council.